The holidays are the perfect time to grab some hot cocoa, cuddle your pup, and crash the couch in the living room for some Christmas movies.

 2. The Nightmare Before Christmas

-When Jack Skellington has the brilliant idea to try running Christmas instead of Halloween for a change, his loyal ghost pup Zero is with him step-by-step.
+When Jack Skellington has the brilliant idea to try running Christmas instead of Halloween for a change, his loyal ghost pup, Zero, is with him every step of the way.

 With his glowing nose, Zero acts as Jack’s Rudolph, getting him through a heavy fog.
 This movie is half Christmas, half Halloween, and 100 percent adorable on the puppy front.